mrityunjoybora/social-media-mvp-2/README.md

 This is a social media app built with React, Node, MongoDB and TailwindCSS

-Use these credentias to lohin to the app:
+Use these credentias to login to the app:
 Email: john2@example.com
 Password: 123456